Louisville KY Personal Injury Lawyer – Bixler Howland P.S.C.

 Our goal is not to get clients a quick settlement at a hugely discounted amount; it is to receive full and fair compensation for all damages that have occurred.

-Personal-Injury-Claims-Settlement-lawyersin-Louisville-KYGetting full and fair compensation requires painstaking work.
-During the pretrial stages, we are meticulous in seeking to prove each and every aspect of our client’s damages, including proving how the other driver is at fault, and showing why the claims that may be made by defendants and their insurance companies are not likely to be believed by jurors.
+Getting full and fair compensation requires painstaking work.
+During the pretrial stages, we are meticulous in seeking to prove each and every aspect of our client’s damages, including proving how the other driver is at fault, and showing why the claims that may be made by defendants are not likely to be believed by jurors.

 In proving cases, we often want to visit accident scenes and, in some cases, secure accident vehicles so that they can be closely inspected.
 Additionally, other experts are often utilized, such as accident reconstructionists and medical professionals (who can verify injuries and offer an opinion as to how long a course of medical treatment is likely to last).